Electron100/butane/CONTRIBUTING.md

 # Contributing to Butane

 Thank you for your interest in contributing to Butane!
 This guide will help you set up your development environment and get started.

 ## Development Environment Setup

 ### Using mise (Recommended)

-This project uses [mise](https://mise.jdx.dev/) to manage development tools and dependencies. mise ensures all contributors use consistent versions of required tools.
+This project uses [mise](https://mise.jdx.dev/) to manage development tools needed for development.

 #### Installing mise